EllyLoel/ellyloel.com/src/now.md

 An on & off log of what I'm currently doing/interested in.
 Slower paced than a twitter feed but less permanent then an [[about]] page.
 [Now pages](https://nownownow.com/about) are becoming more common, you should make one for yourself!

+## January, 2023

+I want to learn about generative art, specifically with SVG.

 ## December, 2022

 Oop, I've moved onto a new Mastodon instance [@elly@front-end.social](https://front-end.social/@elly) :wave: